feitnomore/hyperledger-fabric-kubernetes/README.md

 ![slide7.jpg](https://github.com/feitnomore/hyperledger-fabric-kubernetes/raw/master/images/slide7.jpg)

-*Note: You can see here that the transactions got endorsed by all the 4 Organizations.*
+*Note: You can see here that the transaction got endorsed by all the 4 Organizations.*

 ## Reference Links